 John spent a few hours fixing the breadmaker and I thought I’d try again with a new loaf.
 Loaf #2 – no go!
 It didn’t raise properly.
 What????
 I said to myself, okay, I’ll add additional yeast and vital wheat gluten and see if that works.
 Loaf #3 – no go!
 What????
 Not again!

 It was then (duh) that I looked at my yeast and realized it was two years old!
 I couldn’t believe it.
 I always keep track of my yeast and throw it out after it gets old (I usually use it up way before expiration dates).
 So my husband took another of his late night escapades to the grocery store for me and picked up some fresh yeast.
 By that time it was late at night and I didn’t want to try again Saturday night, so I thought I would give it one last try and try to make a loaf in the morning.
-I saved the old loaves and you will see some of their pictures.

 The next morning I placed the ingredients in the breadmaker again hoping and praying the bread would raise so I didn’t have another catastrophe on my hands (bad bread loaf #4!!!!).
 I made the bread, went ahead and added vital wheat gluten for good measure and came home from church to find the bread had risen properly.